networkoptix/nx_open/vms/client/nx_vms_client_desktop/src/nx/vms/client/desktop/jsapi/readme.md

 The JavaScript API calls `window.vmsApiInit()` to signalize that the API is ready to be used.
 Before this call, global objects of the API are not available.
 This function should be initialized by the user by assigning a callback.
+There is also a `window.isVmsApiEnabled` flag, which can be used to check whether the API is enabled and will be initialized.

+    if (window.isVmsApiEnabled)
+    {
         window.vmsApiInit =
             async function()
             {
                 vms.log.info("Here we have all the API objects initialized") }
+    }

 ## Signals